google/weather-tools/weather_dl_v2/fastapi-server/README.md

 conda activate weather-dl-v2-server
 ```

-### Make changes in server config, if required
+### Make changes in config/config.json, if required [for running locally]
 ```
-Please make approriate changes in server_config.json, if required.
+Please make approriate changes in config/config.json, if required.
 ```

 ### To run fastapi server: